-TABLE 20-4: FRC TUNING
+TABLE 21-4: FRC TUNING

 TUN<3:0> Bits FRC Frequency

-0111 + 10.5%
+0111 +10.5%

-0110 + 9.0%
+0110 +9.0%

-0101 + 7.5%
+0101 +7.5%

-0100 + 6.0%
+0100 +6.0%

-0011 + 4.5%
+0011 +4.5%

-0010 + 3.0%
+0010 +3.0%

-0001 + 1.5%
+0001 +1.5%

-0000 Center Frequency (oscillator is running at calibrated frequency)
+0000 Center Frequency (oscillator is

+running at calibrated frequency)

-1111 - 1.5%
+1111 -1.5%

-1110 - 3.0%
+1110 -3.0%

-1101 - 4.5%
+1101 -4.5%

-1100 - 6.0%
+1100 -6.0%

-1011 - 7.5%
+1011 -7.5%

-1010 - 9.0%
+1010 -9.0%

-1001 - 10.5%
+1001 -10.5%

-1000 - 12.0%
+1000 -12.0%

-20.2.6 LOW-POWER RC OSCILLATOR (LPRC)
+21.2.6 LOW-POWER RC OSCILLATOR (LPRC)

 The LPRC oscillator is a component of the Watchdog Timer (WDT) and oscillates at a nominal frequency of 512 kHz.
 The LPRC oscillator is the clock source for the Power-up Timer (PWRT) circuit, WDT and clock monitor circuits.
-It may also be used to provide a low frequency clock source option for applications where power consumption is critical, and timing accuracy is not required.
+It may also be used to provide a low-frequency clock source option for applications where power consumption is critical and timing accuracy is not required.

-The LPRC oscillator is always enabled at a Power-on Reset, because it is the clock source for the PWRT.
-After the PWRT expires, the LPRC oscillator will remain ON if one of the following is true:
+The LPRC oscillator is always enabled at a Power-on Reset because it is the clock source for the PWRT.
+After the PWRT expires, the LPRC oscillator remains on if one of the following is true:

-- · The Fail-Safe Clock Monitor is enabled
+- The Fail-Safe Clock Monitor is enabled

-- The WDT is enabled
+- · The WDT is enabled

 - The LPRC oscillator is selected as the system clock via the COSC<1:0> control bits in the OSCCON register

-If one of the above conditions is not true, the LPRC will shut-off after the PWRT expires.
+If one of the above conditions is not true, the LPRC shuts off after the PWRT expires.

-- Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<3:0>). - 2: OSC1 pin cannot be used as an I/O pin, even if the secondary oscillator or an internal clock source is selected at all times.
+- Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<3:0>). - 2: Note that OSC1 pin cannot be used as an I/O pin, even if the secondary oscillator or an internal clock source is selected at all times.

-20.2.7 FAIL-SAFE CLOCK MONITOR
+21.2.7 FAIL-SAFE CLOCK MONITOR

 The Fail-Safe Clock Monitor (FSCM) allows the device to continue to operate even in the event of an oscillator failure.
-The FSCM function is enabled by appropriately programming the FCKSM configuration bits (Clock Switch and Monitor Selection bits) in the FOSC Device Configuration register.
-If the FSCM function is enabled, the LPRC Internal oscillator will run at all times (except during Sleep mode) and will not be subject to control by the SWDTEN bit.
+The FSCM function is enabled by appropriately programming the FCKSM<1:0> Configuration bits (Clock Switch and Monitor Selection bits) in the Fosc device Configuration register.
+If the FSCM function is enabled, the LPRC internal oscillator runs at all times (except during Sleep mode) and is not subject to control by the SWDTEN bit.

-In the event of an oscillator failure, the FSCM will generate a clock failure trap event and will switch the system clock over to the FRC oscillator.
-The user will then have the option to either attempt to restart the oscillator or execute a controlled shut down.
+In the event of an oscillator failure, the FSCM generates a clock failure trap event and switches the system clock over to the FRC oscillator.
+The user then has the option to either attempt to restart the oscillator or execute a controlled shutdown.
 The user may decide to treat the trap as a warm Reset by simply loading the Reset address into the oscillator fail trap vector.
 In this event, the CF (Clock Fail) status bit (OSCCON<3>) is also set whenever a clock failure is recognized.